ItsHarper/nushell.github.io/commands/docs/stor_create.md

 ## Flags

- -  `--table-name, -t {string}`: name of the table you want to create
+ -  `--table-name, -t <string>`: name of the table you want to create
- -  `--columns, -c {record}`: a record of column names and datatypes
+ -  `--columns, -c <record>`: a record of column names and datatypes

 ## Input/output types: